brotzeit/rustic/README.md

 If you have `rust-mode` installed, ensure it is required before rustic since it has to be removed from `auto-mode-alist`.
 However you only need `rust-mode` if you want to use `emacs-racer`.
 There's some stuff that isn't included in rustic.

-Note: If you have any issues with rustic, please try running emacs without `rust-mode` loaded.
+If you have any issues with rustic, please try running emacs without `rust-mode` loaded.

+If you can't run rust-analyzer or cargo can't be found, your environment variables probably don't work in emacs.
+Try [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell/tree/81125c5adbc903943c016c2984906dc089372a41#usage) to fix this.

 ## straight